-As the former CEO and ultimate rights-holder for Black Belt Systems, I am pleased to make available archives of some of the final releases of our Windows software to the Windows community.
+As the CEO and ultimate rights-holder for Black Belt Systems back in the day, I am pleased to make available archives of some of the final releases of our Windows software to the Windows community.
 You are free to use, and re-distribute, this software without charge or obligation.
 I would appreciate your linking back to this page, but do not require it.

 The software here is known to work in Windows XP.
 It may, or may not, function as intended under later versions of Windows.